tirth2812/tirth2812/README.md

 Welcome to my GitHub portfolio!
 I'm an **Electrical and Electronics Engineer** with hands-on experience in firmware development, embedded UI design, and microcontroller-based system integration.

-> “Innovation lives at the intersection of firmware, sensors, and soldering.”
+> “Innovation lives at the intersection of firmware.”

 ---